Haiti gang leader threatens to kill kidnapped missionaries

 “There are a lot of people who cannot eat,” he said.
 “There is no work … There are a lot of things we don’t have.”

-Associated Press writer Kantele Franko in Columbus, Ohio contributed to this story.
+Associated Press writer Kantele Franko in Columbus, Ohio, and Peter Smith in Pittsburgh contributed to this report.